stoyan-yordanov/LSCI/README.md

 In the 'data/samples/' directory there is some example of LSCI laser speckle image stack that can be used for initial play and tests.
 Note: most of the code is very well documented and commented so that it is relatively easy to understand what is going on and why inside the code.

 Below are given examples how to use the LASCA functions.
 Before running a LASCA function go to the directory where the LSCI data is located.

+Depending on the LASCA algorithm one uses there could be a decrease in spatial and/or temporal resolution.
+For example, the three major algorithms - sLASCA (Spatial LASCA), tsLASCA (Temporal LASCA), and stLASCA (Spatio-Temporal LASCA) make different use of the available pixels and frames.

+The sLASCA uses a 2D pixel window (e.g. 5x5 = 25 pixels) to calculate the speckle contrast K, which means it assigns a single K value to a group of pixels (using their intensities), which is basically kind of binning all pixel in the given window to get one speckle contrast value K. When we have such calculation of K we lose spatial resolution for the K map.
+This means the output K image will be with decreased resolution compare the input intensity image.

+The tLASCA is similar to sLASCA, but in time - i.e. we lose temporal resolution to calculate K, but we preserve the spatial resolution of the K map.

+The stLASCA is a combination between sLASCA and tLASCA, so you lose spatial and temporal resolution at the same time, but less than the pure spatial or temporal LASCA algorithms.

+Further notes:

+The choice of the exposure time value in sLASCA/tLASCA/stLASCA might be improtant to obtain good results.
+According to my experience and to decrease the error in estimating K the best is to have long exposure times so that the resulting contrast value K is below < 0.5, ideally even below < 0.1.
+If the contrast K is too high it means nothing changed in the speckle and then calculating K statistically is with very big uncertainty (one might even get K > 1).
+So values of K > 0.5 would be a clear sign that you need longer exposure time to obtain K with good statistical accuracy.
+Therefore, choose an exposure time such that you see big variations in speckle pattern from one frame to another (this is the rule of thumb).

+Also in the paper above related to the LSCI Toolbox I explain in detail the theory and quirks of the LSCI so that one can get a better idea how to use the toolbox.
+The detailed explanation that is worth reading is in the Supporting Information - I strongly recommend reading it, because it is like a review and tutorial of LSCI for newbies, and I wrote it for myself, otherwise the information about LSCI is scattered in many papers.
+I am an optical microscopy guy, but not an expert in LSCI - I had to use it in one project that resulted in a paper related to LSCI, and decided to put all important LSCI theory in one document (the SI) for future references if needed.
+This is why it will be useful for everybody starting with LSCI, and this is why I wrote the LSCI Toolbox, because at that time I could not find anything useful as available LSCI software tools.

 ###### Example 1: Usage of Spatial LASCA: